Wood Green Salvation Army

 Food

-Whilst we offer a Foodbank service at Wood Green Salvation Army, we can also:
+We do not offer a weekly Foodbank service at Wood Green Salvation Army, but we we can:

 - Refer you to a local Trussell Trust Foodbank and give information about other local foodbanks.